 Look at the Added Ingredients

-Be sure to check the added ingredients in whatever probiotic (or any supplement) you take.
-Unfortunately, many companies add binders, fillers, and allergens like dairy, wheat, soy, and corn to their products.
+Be sure to check the added ingredients in any probiotic (or other supplement) you take.
+Unfortunately, many companies add binders, fillers, and allergens like dairy, wheat, and corn to their products.
 You will want to steer clear of these products and choose the one that is hypoallergenic without the use of additives.
-Look for a supplement that does not use milk, egg, fish, shellfish, peanuts, or wheat in our product, and does use healthy fats that help facilitate the transit of the probiotic through the stomach.
+Look for a supplement that does not use milk, egg, fish, shellfish, peanuts, or wheat in the product, and does use healthy fats that help facilitate the transit of the probiotic through the stomach.

 What Strains are in the Probiotic?

 You will also want to check to see what strains of bacteria are used.
 Look for clinically tested soil-based probiotics.
 Those are the heartiest and most powerful.
 Using a supplement with more than one strain is also beneficial as opposed to just an inexpensive acidophilus probiotic.